caldasdeoliveira/faber_basic_recommender/README.md

 # faber_basic_recommender

-Create a "data" folder on the project root with the data and a "sets" folder inside
+Create a "data" folder on the project root with the data and a "sets" folder inside.

 Run